 Sierra Leone: Tackling youth unemployment

-Youth unemployment is one of the major causes of war in Sierra Leone and a serious threat to the peace that prevails in the country today.
+Youth unemployment is one of the major causes of the civil war in Sierra Leone and a serious threat to the peace that prevails in the country today.
 An estimated 800,000 youth between the ages of 15 and 35 are actively searching for employment.
 Some of these youth lack skills and education, but it is even more difficult for those with disabilities and only a basic education to compete for the limited jobs that are available.

 - The income of the 10,299 beneficiaries was increased on average by more than 197 percent, with communities reporting that this improved their food security status and their abilities to pay school fees.